AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/dropdown.md

 ---
-group: javascript-developer-guide
-subgroup: 3_Widgets
-title: Dropdown widget
+title: Dropdown widget | Commerce Frontend Development
-functional_areas:
- - Frontend
- - Theme
+description:
 ---

+# Dropdown widget

 Use the dropdown widget to display custom content on the storefront.